 On our way back to Oaxaca, we stopped and spent the night in the nearby town of San Juan La Garsa, where we buddied with a few of our new friends over some beers and reflected on our journey.
 On the way out of Ixtapec we were caught in a flash storm which destroyed my notes from the trip I had so astutely left in the back of the pickup.
 Heed the warning they say—always expect the unexpected!
 We slept that night at a cheap motel with a full bath and running water that may as well have been the Hilton!
 See where I’m going with this?

 I am always moved by the dedication and hard work of all coffee farmers.
 In this case and in the face of a difficult, new, after la roya reality, the pride and perseverance of the Oaxaca farmers was on display for all of us to see.
 It was an honor, and I look forward to the trip back, and better Mexican coffee growing seasons ahead.

 VCT Mexican Coffees

 We are very proud to be able to offer a number of excellent choices for Mexican coffee.
 Our current lineup includes our Mexican Organic Chiapas, our Mexico Chiapas Turquesa, our Mexico Rancho San Francisco and our Fair Trade Organic Mexico Oaxaca Zapoteca.

 There’s always an open invitation waiting for you to join us at our cupping table in Westlake Village.
 To view a full listing of our coffees please visit our coffee offerings page.

 Feel free to email us anytime or call to speak with our friendly staff M-F, 8AM – 4:30PM PST about Mexican coffee production, our work with Growers First and how we can help improve your roasting business.
 800.761.JAVA

-Up next month is part two where Vournas Coffee Trading along with Growers First continue their journey to Honduras.
+Up next month is part two of our Central American coffee origin trip where Vournas Coffee Trading along with Growers First continue their journey to Honduras.